 In this course, concepts associated with cultural diversity related to matters of health and illness will be considered.
 Examples of variations both within and outside of the western viewpoint will be examined.
 This will be accomplished through conducting cultural assessments and demonstrating how the results of these assessments can be applied, in an evidence-based manner, to advanced practice.
 This course also includes a study of the cultural aspects of disease and health, culturally specific definitions, educational strategies and cross-cultural research in health.
 An emphasis will be placed on integrating cultural knowledge in the planning and administration of clinical services.
 3 credits didactic.
-Prerequisite: NURS 718-719
+Prerequisite: Admission to the DNP degree program